Online Marketing Tools

 PECIFIC GOAL

-Exactly what is it you want to achieve in your business and to what extent?
-A good objective or goal should answer the question “which, what, who, where, when, why”?
+Exactly what is it that you want to achieve in your business, and to what extent?
+A good objective or goal should answer the questions: ‘which, what, who, where, when, and why

 Not Specific: I will use social media to increase brand awareness.”

-Specific: I will create a campaign of hashtag contests on Twitter to increase brand awareness.” – like for every follow we donate a T-shirt.
+Specific: I will create a campaign of hashtag contests on Twitter to increase brand awareness.” -—for every follow, we will donate a T-shirt.”

 Example 2